pulumi/examples/classic-azure-ts-aks-helm/README.md

    kubernetes      ClusterIP      10.0.0.1       <none>         443/TCP                      13h
    ```

-5. At this point, you have a running cluster.
+7. At this point, you have a running cluster.
 Feel free to modify your program, and run `pulumi up` to redeploy changes.
    The Pulumi CLI automatically detects what has changed and makes the minimal edits necessary to accomplish these
    changes.
 This could be altering the existing chart, adding new Azure or Kubernetes resources, or anything, really.

-6. Once you are done, you can destroy all of the resources, and the stack:
+8. Once you are done, you can destroy all of the resources, and the stack:

     ```bash
     $ pulumi destroy
     $ pulumi stack rm
+    ```

+9. If you make changes to the example `ts` code outside of an IDE, run
+   the TypeScript compiler to check your changes:

+    ```bash
+    $ tsc --build tsconfig.json
     ```